aliclark/the_wooden_sword/README.md

 # Topics

-[Questions in Experience Realism](Questions%20in%20Experience%20Realism.md) - my open questions about Qualia - Consciousness and Formlessness, Metaphysics
+[Questions in Experience Realism](Questions%20in%20Experience%20Realism.md) - my open questions about Qualia - Consciousness and Formlessness - Metaphysics
 <br>*Originally created 13th January 2024*

 [Evolved Existence Programming](Evolved%20Existence%20Programming.md) - a theory on the hard problem of Consciousness - Metaphysics and Biology